masp1234/05a_expose_webhook_system/README.md

 ## Required setup
-- Have Postman ready or another way to make a POST request
+- Have Postman ready or another way to make HTTP requests
 - An endpoint that can receive POST requests